AdrienChampion/induction_for_dummies/src/mikino_bmc/readme.md

 > directory.

 Let's try it.
 Mikino tries to improve its output's readability by using colors: unfortunately, this will not show in this plain text rendition.
-(As discussed when we introduced SMT, different versions of Z3 or even different operating system might produce different models.
+(As discussed when I introduced SMT, different versions of Z3 or even different operating system might produce different models.
 The same applies to mikino as its counterexamples are Z3 models.)

 ```text
 > mikino bmc --bmc_max 10 test.mkn